sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Method Variants and Limitations

 - **Limitations**:
-	- Ensuring that discovered concepts are both meaningful and reliable for practical applications remains challenging, particularly for unsupervised approaches that lack predefined ground truths.
+	- Ensuring that discovered concepts are both meaningful and reliable for practical applications is challenging, as concepts that seem plausible to humans may not faithfully reflect internal processing mechanisms <d-cite key="atanasova-etal-2023-faithfulness,agarwal2024faithfulness,madsen2024selfexplanations"></d-cite>.
 	- Many methods are developed and tested on specific architectures (e.g., CLIP, ViTs).
 Their applicability to other architectures remains underexplored.

 <aside class="l-body box-note" markdown="1">